 Featured “Guaranteed Issue” Life Insurance Product

-Anyone can apply for this Guaranteed Issue Term life insurance product, and it is the only that we know which offers coverage as high as $50,000.
+Anyone can apply for this Guaranteed Issue Term life insurance product (Protect PLUS), and it is the only one that we know of offering coverage as high as $50,000.
 Most other Guaranteed Issue products available in the market offer much lower face amounts.

-You have a choice of 2 products which are sold as a 5 Year Renewable and Convertible Modified Term life insurance package.
-They ask no medical questions and perform no underwriting review.
+You have a choice of 5 products which are sold as a 5 Year Renewable and Convertible Modified Term life insurance package.
+They don’t ask medical questions and don’t perform an underwriting review.